 When an experience runs, Roblox copies a version of the "edit" data model that you built and published from Studio and runs it on Roblox servers as the "runtime" data model.

 Connected clients also receive a copy of the runtime data model and any initialization of the player occurs, such as initializing a player's backpack (inventory) or local user interface.
-The client then renders the 3D world and user interface, and begins running any applicable scripts.
+When an experience has Workspace.StreamingEnabled set to true, the server initially only sends a subset of content under Workspace that is closest to the client.
+The client then renders the 3D world and begins running any applicable scripts.

 The server constantly updates connected clients, keeping everything in sync across the server and clients through a process called replication, which synchronizes the data model, physics simulation, and chat messages.
 Replication logic exists on both the client and server to ensure synchronization.